 It is illegal for any vessel to dump plastic trash anywhere in the ocean or navigable waters of the United States.
-Annex V of the MARPOL TREATY is a new International Law for a cleaner. safer marine environment.
+Annex V of the MARPOL TREATY is a new International Law for a cleaner, safer marine environment.
 Each violation of these requirements may result in civil penalt up to \$25,000, a fine up to \$50,000, and imprisonment up to 5 years.

-U.S. Lakes, Rivers, Bays, Sounds and 3 miles from shore
+U.S. Lakes, Rivers,

+Bays, Sounds and

+3 miles from shore

 ILLEGAL TO DUMP

 Plastic & Garbage

 Paper Metal

 Rags Crockery

 Glass Dunnage

 Food

 3 to 12 miles

-ILLEGAL TO DUMP

-Plastic

-Dunnage (lining & packing materials that float) also if not ground to less than one inch: Paper Crockery Rags Metal Glass Food

-12 to 25 miles

 ILLEGAL TO DUMP Plastic

-Dunnage (lining & packing materials that float)
+Dunnage (lining & packing materials that float) also if not ground to less than one inch: Paper Crockery Rags Metal Glass Food that float)

-..